The Empty Room Inside Loneliness

 That is the real discovery.

 People think loneliness means there is no one to talk to.
-But sometimes the deeper loneliness is that the person who would have understood you best has vanished from inside you.
+Sometimes the deeper loneliness is that the person who would have understood you best has vanished from inside you.
 The younger self.
 The brave self.
 The curious self.
-The fellow who believed that intelligence, effort, and decency had some kind of working relationship with outcome.
+The fellow who believed intelligence, effort, and decency had some workable relationship with outcome.
 The boy who liked books and circuits and ideas.
-The man who could sit in front of a problem and feel not dread but appetite.
+The man who could sit before a problem and feel not dread but appetite.

 Where did he go?